The Affiliate Artist Program is drawing to a close, and the 2020–21 cohort—to be announced early November 2020—will be its last.

 - Practical fit between applicant’s practice and the technological and physical realities of Headlands’ historic facilities and campus set within a National Park:

-– A fully equipped woodshop, letterpress, and limited tech and A/V equipment are the only technical resources on-site.
+- A basic woodshop, letterpress, and limited tech and A/V equipment are the only technical resources on-site.
 There are no metal, ceramics, or other specialized facilities available

 - Wi-Fi in the studios is limited to email and basic browsing; internet-based practices are not feasible at this time

-– Although not a non-toxic studio, as a shared space, artists are asked to be conscientious of chemical use, dust, and sound
+- The studios are in close quarters, and as such artists are asked to be conscientious of chemical use and dust, and amplified sound is restricted

-– Works situated off the footprint of Headlands’ campus or in the landscape require special permits from the National Park Service, and may be prohibited due to impact on cultural and natural resources
+- Alterations to the buildings and landscape, gathering of natural materials, or other artworks using Headlands’ campus or its surroundings may require special permits from the National Park Service, and may be prohibited due to impact on cultural and natural resources

 - Headlands’ staff reviews applications to ensure completion and eligibility